jonodrew/uol-msc-cyber/CYM020 - Security management and governance/CYM020 week 01.md

 >[!question] Should standards be public and freely available?
 >Yes!
 >
->Unfortunately, because [[International Standards Organisation|ISO]] makes most of its money from selling access to the standards, this is unlikely to happen any time soon
+>Unfortunately, because [[ISO|ISO]] makes most of its money from selling access to the standards, this is unlikely to happen any time soon

 A quick segue into [[RFC]], which is a process for making bottom-up, *de facto* standards.
 These standards dictate how large parts of the [[Internet]] are run.